lamodots/Photographers-Association-Membership-Application/client/README.md

 - Begin working on backend end API

   - Set up basic route. ✔️
-  - Deploy app on Render
+  - Deploy app on Render ✔️
+  - Begin work on Admin Authentication ✔️
-  - Begin work on user and Admin Authentication
+  - Begin work on user Authentication
   - Begin work on API main routes.
 You can start from admin settings, get all users

   TODO 5